Kentucky Reservoir Land Management Plan

-Kentucky Reservoir is an impoundment of the Tennessee River formed by Kentucky Dam, which is located at Tennessee River Mile 22.4.
-Kentucky Reservoir is situated in Calloway, Livingston, Lyon and Trigg counties in Kentucky, and in Benton, Carroll, Decatur, Hardin, Henderson, Henry, Houston, Humphreys, Perry, Stewart and Wayne counties in west Tennessee.
+Kentucky Reservoir is an impoundment of the Tennessee River formed by the Kentucky Dam, which is located at Tennessee River Mile 22.4.
+Kentucky Reservoir is situated in Calloway, Livingston, Lyon, and Trigg counties in Kentucky and in Benton, Carroll, Decatur, Hardin, Henderson, Henry, Houston, Humphreys, Perry, Stewart, and Wayne counties in west Tennessee.

-Around Kentucky Reservoir there are over 12,000 acres in state wildlife management areas, which offer small game, large game and waterfowl hunting as well as wildlife viewing opportunities and hiking trails.
+Around Kentucky Reservoir, there are over 12,000 acres in state wildlife management areas, which offer a small game, large game, and waterfowl hunting, as well as wildlife viewing opportunities and hiking trails.

-The reservoir is home to many varieties of fish, including largemouth and smallmouth bass, catfish, bluegill and sauger.
-Kentucky Reservoir is regarded as one of the premiere crappie destinations in the country.
+The reservoir is home to many varieties of fish, including largemouth and smallmouth bass, catfish, bluegill, and sauger.
+Kentucky Reservoir is regarded as one of the premier crappie destinations in the country.

 Download Maps (PDF)